 Table of Contents

-Astronomy lovers often view telescopes as tools that take them on a tour of the universe’s wonders- allowing an up-close observation of celestial bodies and unveiling mysterious phenomena in outer space.
-Among the many vital components is a telescope GoTo mount system.
-In this article I will include an in-depth exploration of what GoTo mounts are – their concept, operation, usefulness and how best to set them up for your astrophotography imaging session.
+Astronomy lovers often view telescopes as tools that take them on a tour of the universe’s wonders, allowing an up-close observation of celestial bodies and unveiling mysterious phenomena in outer space.
+Among the many vital components is a GoTo telescope mount system.
+In this article, I will include an in-depth exploration of what a GoTo telescope mount is—their concept, operation, usefulness, and how best to set them up for your astrophotography imaging session.

-I will also give you my personal take on telescope Goto Mounts and what I have discovered by using them.
+I will also give you my personal take on the best Goto telescope mounts and what I have discovered by using them.
 I hope you find this post helpful, especially if you are considering buying a Goto system.

 What is a Telescope GoTo Mount?

-Above we can see a picture of the first telescope I used for astrophotography.
-It is a Celestron 130slt with a telescope Goto mount.
+Above, we can see a picture of the first telescope I used for astrophotography.
+It is a Celestron 130slt with a Goto telescope mount.
 This telescope introduced me to the goto system.
-This kind of mount is a computerized mount with a hand controller that can locate and move to different astronomy targets which are programmed into its large database.
+This is an equatorial mount with a computerized hand controller that can locate and move to different astronomy targets that are programmed into its large database.

-Although this kind of Goto system was easy to use, I did find it difficult to bend over sometimes into difficult neck-twisting positions kneeling on the ground and trying to centre the star in the eyepiece.
-Several times the hand controller just kept telling me the alignment hadn’t worked and I had to start again.
-With practice this can work but it is sometimes very tricky.
-In the end with this telescope I found I could get near the target by aligning on two stars separated by some distance in the sky.
-How easily you can align your model of Goto telescope will vary on the model and method of alignment.
+Although this kind of Goto system was easy to use, I did find it difficult to bend over sometimes into difficult neck-twisting positions, kneeling on the ground, and trying to centre the star in the eyepiece.
+Several times, the hand controller just kept telling me the alignment hadn’t worked and I had to start again.
+With practise, this can work, but it is sometimes very tricky.
+In the end, with this telescope, I found I could get near the target by aligning two stars separated by some distance in the sky.
+How easily you can align your model of Goto telescope will vary depending on the model and method of alignment.

-My Ioptron CEM 26 equatorial mount provided me with new challenges as I had to Polar Align for the first time.
+My Ioptron CEM 26 goto equatorial mount provided me with new challenges as I had to do Polar Align for the first time.
 I also found it more difficult to align the scope.
 It was definitely a more complex system than for my previous Alt Az Celestron Goto mount.
-With time I got better at this but in the end, I resorted to plate-solving which is much easier and saved me so much time.
+With time, I got better at this, but in the end, I resorted to plate-solving which is much easier and saves me so much time.

 With telescope using the Goto system everything is normally controlled from the handset and this is a very sensitive piece of equipment you need to take care of.
 I didn’t use my Celestron for several months and when I switched it back on the handset no longer works.
 Pity!